 You don't.
 Your IDP is not collected or seen by anyone.
 You download the appropriate form, and fill it out on your local computer.
 Following best practices, you would share your completed IDP form (either digitally or printed) with your advisor before (ideally) or during your planning meeting (although sharing your IDP is not strictly required).
 You will then use your IDP as a guide during the meeting.
 Only you and (ideally) your advisor will see your IDP (though you are encouraged to share it with your committee and any other secondary mentors as well).

 Your IDP and discussions remain private between you and your advisor.
 (You may want to share your IDP with your thesis committee and/or secondary mentors as well.)
-The meeting verification form records only the date the meeting occurred; your completed IDP and discussions remain private.
+The GST system only records the date the meeting occurred; your completed IDP and discussions remain private.

 The Office of Graduate Education administers the IDP meeting verification system, including confirmation and follow-up emails and necessary reporting.
 OGE sees only your identifying info, your advisor name and email, the date you held your meeting and your advisor's confirmation of the date.
 The content of your IDP and your discussions are not documented; they remain private between you and your advisor.